 The writers behind this newsletter.

-Writer, wild swimmer, carer and novice nature noticer, searching for the wild wonder of the everyday.
-Fascinated by the sea, stories and the words that build them.
+Feminist fiction, nature writer and carer searching for the wild wonder of the everyday.
+Fascinated by the sea, stories and moments of care.
 Trying to make space for the quiet, creative things, big and small. \ud83c\udf0a

 You can find recent issues that have been published by Wild Quiet Folk on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.